Joan-Njoki-Mwangi/Hospital_Management/README.md

 # Hospital_Management_Preprocessing

-> This repository is designed to clean and prepare five hospital management datasets: spanning billing, doctor biodata, patient records, appointments, and treatments, by creating the necessary fields and structuring the data for visualization in Looker.
+>>This repository focuses on cleaning and preparing five hospital management datasets, ranging from billing records to treatment data.
+It integrates these datasets and creates additional columns to support effective data visualization in Looker Studio.

+>>Languages used: Python and SQLite